SitePen/dojo-tutorials/ajax/ajax.md

 Every request needs one thing: an end-point.
 Because of this, `dojo/request`'s first parameter is the URL to request.

-<p>Web developers need flexibility in their tools in order to adapt them for their applications and for multiple
+Web developers need flexibility in their tools in order to adapt them for their applications and for multiple environments.
-environments.
 The `dojo/request` API takes this into account: the first, non-optional, parameter to `dojo/request` is the URL to request.
 A second parameter can be specified to customize a request using an `Object`.
 Some of the most-used options available are: